1. The Maratha Confederacy rose to prominence after the decline of___________.

 6. Which treaty first formalized British intervention in Maratha affairs?

-a) Treaty of Salbai (1782)
+A) Treaty of Salbai (1782)

-b) Treaty of Purandar (1776)
+B) Treaty of Purandar (1776)

-c) Treaty of Bassein (1802)
+C) Treaty of Bassein (1802)

-d) Treaty of Poona (1817)
+D) Treaty of Poona (1817)

 Explanation: It was signed between the British and Marathas, weakening Raghunath Rao’s claim.

-7. The Treaty of Purandar (1776) was signed by:
+7. The Treaty of Purandar (1776) was signed by___________.

 a) Nana Phadnavis